-The Sri Chinmoy Self-Transcendence 3100-Mile Race was conceived by Sri Chinmoy in 1997, as a test of physical and spiritual self-transcendence.
-The race is promoted by the Sri Chinmoy Marathon Team and is based around an urban block in Queens, New York.
+The Sri Chinmoy Self-Transcendence 3100-Mile Race was conceived by Sri Chinmoy in 1997 as a test of physical and spiritual self-transcendence.
+The race is organised by the Sri Chinmoy Marathon Team and is based around an urban block in Queens, New York.
 Runners have 52 days to complete the 3,100 mile distance - an average daily mileage of just under 60 miles.

-Sri Chinmoy was a great believer in the physical and spiritual benefits of running, and would come to the 3100 Mile Race course every day to offer encouragement and support to the runners.
-Sri Chinmoy saw this striving for self-transcendence as process which could give the runner a real sense of satisfaction and opportunity for progress.
+Sri Chinmoy was a great advocate of the physical and spiritual benefits of running, and would come to the 3100 Mile Race course every day to offer encouragement and support to the runners.
+He saw this striving for self-transcendence as process which could give the runner a real sense of satisfaction and opportunity for progress.

 Speaking after the first edition of the race, in 1997, Sri Chinmoy spoke of its inner significance.

 "This 3,100 miles is an unprecedented journey in our world-peace-manifestation-dream.
 World-peace can come into existence only when we are inundated with patience and perseverance.
 Infinite patience we need in our inner life and perseverance we need in our outer life.

 These 3,100 miles remind us of one divine and supreme reality: we can and we must do everything at our command to transform the world of lethargy and unwillingness to be dynamic.
 Unwillingness we do not leave behind us.
 Therefore happiness remains always a far cry.
 Willingness to give, willingness to achieve, willingness to grow and glow should be the message of our souls.
 With our souls' blessings we can and will fulfil our earthly life."
 1